brentbiglin/uxpa-ut-austin/README.md

 6. Check http://localhost:1313/ to see your changes in realtime.

 ### To push a change that you've made to GitHub:
-1. In the uxpa-ut-austin folder
+1. Navigate to the uxpa-ut-austin folder in terminal.
 2. ```git status```
 3. ```git add THE-FILE-YOU-CHANGED-OR-ADDED```
 4. ```git commit -m "blog entry from YOUR NAME"```
 5. ```git push```
 6. This will have updated your own personal fork of the repository.
-To request that your change or update is pushed to the UXPA UT Austin website, go to your repository's page on the GitHub website and click "New pull request."
+To request that your change or update is pushed to the UXPA UT Austin website (the original repository), go to your fork's page on the GitHub website and click "New pull request."
 7. After being reviewed, your pull request will be accepted and your blog post will be published to the site!